unlaunch/documentation/_docs/managingflags/access-control.md

 #### Client-side

 To improve performance, client-side SDKs download only as much data as is needed to evaluate a feature flag.
 In addition, you control when and how often a flag is downloaded.
-For example, in a webpage, you might want to get feature flag when the page starts loading, or you can delay it until user navigates to the appropriate section.
+For example, in a webpage, you might want to get feature flag when the page starts loading, or you can delay it until the user navigates to the appropriate section.

 #### Server-side